 Plymouth Manufacturers' Group (or 'PMG') is an informal network of manufacturing companies from across the Plymouth Travel-to-Work-Area.
-Our membership includes household names like: The Wrigley Company, Kawasaki and Ginsters (Samworth Bros).
-Also, major local employers such as Babcock Marine with its three hundred year heritage of ship building and ship repair at the dockyard in Devonport.
+Our membership includes household names like: Mars Wrigley Confectionery, Kawasaki PM, and Burts Chips.
+Also, major local employers such as Babcock International, Princess Yachts and BD (Becton Dickinson).

 Provide a convenient means of interchange of information, experience and opinion between members and matters affecting the interests of their companies and their employees.